cpske/ISP/assignment/ku-polls/iteration1.md

 ### Suggestions

 - Do **not use copy and paste** when doing the tutorial.
-You learn **better** by actually typing it yourself!
+You learn **better** by typing it yourself!
 Typing engages your senses and forces you to *remember* what you just read.

 - The tutorial converts function-based views to class views.
 It is OK to leave some function-based views, but you should try class views -- they can do a lot more.
 - Part 7 of the tutorial (customizing the admin interface) is useful but not required.